noxasch/flutter_app_widget/app_widget/README.md

 So this shouldn't be an issue.
 Although we can notice significant delay in old phone and in debug mode.

 ## Plaform Support

+As of current state I have no capacity to support for iOS, but help is welcome.

 | Android | iOS |
 | :-----: | :-: |